riplrt/riplrt.github.io/mission.md

 - **Collaboration** (what is done in isolation is often accomplished better in partnership)
 - **Leadership** (nourish from a culture of intra and inter-motivation and inspiration)

+Also refer to our <a href="https://www.riplrt.com/mentoring/" >mentoring</a> to know more about the different learning opportunities with the RIPLRT.

 ---
 **To contact the RIPLRT**,
 <a href="mailto:contactus@riplrt.com" target="_blank" style="color:#515151;"><i class="fa fa-envelope" style="font-size:1em"></i> &nbsp; click here!.<br></a>